plone/training/angular/angular.rst

 We will use a `Plone pre-configured Heroku instance <https://github.com/collective/training-sandbox>`_.

-Once deployed, create a Plone site, then go to the :menuselection:`Site Setup --> Add-ons` and Plone RESTAPI :guilabel:`Install`.
+Once deployed, create a Plone site, then go to the :menuselection:`Site Setup --> Add-ons` and :guilabel:`Install` Plone RESTAPI.

 Adding The @plone/restapi-angular Dependency
 --------------------------------------------